ng-jk/simple_bank_project/README.md

 is actually fetch user name from table `system_user`

 ## GET
-when GET use only status and secret, status is current status
+when GET use only status, secret, and query, query same as POST

 ## PUT, PATCH, DELETE
 depend on handler exist or not, if not it will treat as POST